Omarbousfer/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5th script will creates an enpty file called "hello"

 6th script will adds execute permission to the owner of the file "hello"

+7th script will adds execute permission to the owner and the group owner, and read permission to other users, to the file hello